 Signature Injury of The War

-The term “signature injury of the war” seems to have originated in May 2006, when Dr. George A. Zitnay, co-founder of Defense and Veterans Brain Injury Center testified before the Senate Appropriations Committee.
-Dr. Zitnay said that body armor saves lives, but leaves many troops with brain damage, adding, “Traumatic brain injury is the signature injury of the war on terrorism.”
+The term “signature injury of the war” was first used by Dr. George A. Zitnay, co-founder of Defense and Veterans Brain Injury Center in May 2006 .
+Testifying before the Senate Appropriations Committee, Dr. Zitnay explained how body armor saves lives.
+Troops survive bigger blasts with damaged brains.
+He said, “Traumatic brain injury is the signature injury of the war on terrorism.”

 Congress responded by cutting the annual funding of his center in half, from $14 million to $7 million.

 Dr. Zitnay had requested $19 million.
-On August 8, 2006, USA Today reported Center for war-related brain injuries faces budget cut which included two memorable quotes:
+On August 8, 2006 USA Today reported Center for war-related brain injuries faces budget cut.
+I found two memorable quotes:

 “I find it basically unpardonable that Congress is not going to provide funds to take care of our soldiers and sailors who put their lives on the line for their country,” says Martin Foil, a member of the center’s board of directors.
 “It blows my imagination.”